On the Lojasiewicz-Simon gradient inequality on submanifolds: Optimality discussion

-Dividing by $\lambda_n$ and letting $n \to\infty$ yields a contradiction, since $\lambda_n\to 0$ as $\lambda\in \ell^1(\N)$. \end{proof} Therefore, conditions (i)-(iii) in \Cref{thm:main} can clearly not be omitted, since the previous example shows that something more than analyticity is necessary, even in the absence of a constraint.
-Moreover, \Cref{ex:LojaFailGenericBS} together with \Cref{thm:LSfinitedim} shows that we can characterize finite dimensional spaces via their analytic functions in the following sense. \begin{cor} Let $V$ be a Banach space, and let $U\subset V$ be open.
-Then, $\dim V<\infty$ if and only if every analytic function $\mathcal{E}\in \mathcal{C}^{\omega}(U;\R)$ satisfies a {\L}ojasiewicz-Simon gradient inequality at each of its critical points. \end{cor} For the sake of simplicity, throughout the rest of this section we restrict ourselves to the Hilbert space case in \Cref{cor:main hilbert} with $V=H$.
-That way, assumptions (ii) and (iv) are automatically satisfied if the energy and the constraint are analytic.
+Dividing by $\abs{\lambda_n}$ and letting $n \to\infty$ yields a contradiction, since $\lambda_n\to 0$ as $\lambda\in \ell^1(\N)$. \end{proof} It is not too difficult to see that the second derivative of $\CalE$ in \Cref{ex:LojaFailGenericBS} fails to be Fredholm.
+Consequently, condition (iii) in \Cref{thm:FredholmLoja} (and \Cref{thm:main}) is violated, whereas conditions (i)-(ii) are satisfied with $Z=H$ ($Y=H$, respectively), {indicating} that mere analyticity of the energy is not enough.
+In fact, the following result shows that it is never sufficient in infinite dimensions. \begin{cor} Let $V$ be a Banach space, and let $U\subset V$ be open.
+Then, $\dim V<\infty$ if and only if every analytic function $\mathcal{E}\in \mathcal{C}^{\omega}(U;\R)$ satisfies a {\L}ojasiewicz--Simon gradient inequality at each of its critical points. \end{cor} For the sake of simplicity, throughout the rest of this section we restrict ourselves to the Hilbert space case in \Cref{cor:main hilbert} with $V=H$.
+That way, assumptions {(i),} (ii) and (iv) are automatically satisfied if the energy and the constraint are analytic.
 The next example shows that we can not drop the compactness assumption (v) in \Cref{cor:main hilbert}.

 \begin{example} Consider the Hilbert space $H=\R\times\ell^2(\N)$ and let $\lambda\in \ell^1(\N)$.
 We write elements $x\in H$ as $x=(x_0, x^{\prime})$ with $x^{\prime}\in \ell^2(\N)$.
 The natural norm on $H$ is given by $\norm{x}{H}^2 \defeq \abs{x_0}^{2} + \norm{x^{\prime}}{\ell^2(\N)}^2$.
 For $x = (x_0, x^{\prime})\in H$ define